A blog about boats, fishing, water sports and having fun on the ocean

 Because your boat is either on the trailer or in dry storage this time of the year, winter is a good time to check your boat’s sacrificial anodes—commonly referred to as “zincs”—and replace them if necessary.

-Can you put too many anodes on a boat?
+Do you need anodes on a fiberglass boat?

 Over zincing happens when there is too much anodic protection.
 Having an excessive number of sacrificial anodes installed on your boat can lead to unintended consequences.